RIT develops case studies of refugee integration with host communities in towns and urban neighborhoods around the world

 - Tripoli, Lebanon

-All maps are interactive, click to explore - Case study details below
+RIT World Map All maps are interactive, click to explore.
+Case study details are below.

 Case Study Details